seud0nym/openwrt-wireguard-go/README.md

 Once installed, you can use the official OpenWRT guides at https://openwrt.org/docs/guide-user/services/vpn/wireguard/start to configure WireGuard as a [server](https://openwrt.org/docs/guide-user/services/vpn/wireguard/server) and/or a [client](https://openwrt.org/docs/guide-user/services/vpn/wireguard/client).

-However, do **NOT** install the opkg packages (`wireguard` and `wireguard-tools`).
+*However*, do **NOT** install the specified opkg packages (`wireguard` and `wireguard-tools`).
 If your device does not have kernel support for WireGuard, then the installation of the `wireguard` package will probably fail.
-The `wireguard-tools` package *may* work, but it is unnecessary as this project includes all the required files, and the `wireguard-tools` package will replace some or all of them.
+The `wireguard-tools` package *may* work, but it is unnecessary as this project includes all the required files, and the `wireguard-tools` package will replace some or all of them, causing everything to break.

+If your device *does* have kernel support for WireGuard, then you should not be using this.
+If you just need an implementation of the WireGuard [wg(8)](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) utility, then have a look at [wg-go](https://github.com/seud0nym/wg-go).

 ## Uninstalling